Foldout Ramps vs. Infloor for Wheelchair Accessibility

 Share https://www.themobilityresource.com/blog/post/foldout-ramps-vs-infloor-for-wheelchair-accessibility/

-The primary benefit of the infloor is not having a ramp stowed in its upright position blocking the doorway.
-This allows for ambulatory (able-bodied) passengers to enter and exit more conveniently when the vehicle.
-Infloor also requires occasional preventive maintenance to keep the track free of dirt and debris that can build up, especially in cold-weather areas where snow and street salt can affect normal operation.
+Infloor ramps also requires occasional preventive maintenance to keep the track free of dirt and debris that can build up, especially in cold-weather areas where snow and street salt can affect normal operation.

-Power foldout ramps on a side entry minivan are the most popular wheelchair vans being sold today.
+Power foldout ramps on a side entry wheelchair van are the most popular handicap accessible vehicles being sold today.
 The power ramp and sliding door are typically wired together so they operate with a single push of a button.
-They provide for ease-of-use, simple maintenance and the ability for the wheelchair user to open the power sliding door and deploy the ramp.
-Power foldout ramps require occasional preventive maintenance every six months to ensure trouble-free operation.
-They have an electric motor and chain-driven mechanism that lowers and raises the ramp.
-Manual foldout ramps, on the other hand, however, are very simple to operate and the least likely style to need maintenance.
-This is due to its simplistic design and lack of having any motorized components that could fail.
-Manual ramp conversions are less costly but they typically require a caregiver to deploy and stow the ramp.
+They provide a wide variety of benefits including ease-of-use, simple maintenance, and the ability for the wheelchair user to open the power sliding door and deploy the ramp.

 infloor wheelchair ramp on minivan

-Infloor ramps slide out from under the floor of the van, allowing for easier entry and exit for third row, bench seat passengers.
+Infloor ramps slide out from under the floor of the van, allowing for easier entry and exit for third-row, bench-seat passengers.

-Key Issues with Manual vs. Power Ramps
+Manual vs. Power Ramps

-Just as it sounds, manual ramps and power ramps are either deployed manually by folding or sliding out the ramp by hand – or with the push of a button on the dash, inside the passenger door’s b-pillar or with a key fob remote control.
-Manually operated ramps, regardless of style, require a caregiver to help with opening the door, setting the ramp for accessible use, placing the ramp in its stowed position and then closing the passenger-side sliding door.
-If you’re looking to add hand controls that will provide for the wheelchair user to drive the vehicle, then a power operated ramp is what you will want to have.
+Just as it sounds, manual ramps and power ramps are either deployed manually by folding or sliding out the ramp by hand – or with the push of a button on the dash, inside the passenger door’s b-pillar, or with a key fob remote control.

 wheelchair van inventory filters